near/docs/docs/validator/staking.md

 ```bash
 near login
 ```
-#### Authorize Near-Shell
+#### Authorize Near-Cli
 1. Upon calling `near login` a browser may automatically open asking you to authorize the shell.
-2. If a browser does not open you can copy the the link and paste it in the browser you recently logged in to.
+2. If a browser does not open you can copy the the link and paste it into the recently logged in browser.
 3. Folow the prompts in the browser.

 Once done, enter that account ID in the shell: